FIWARE/test.Functional/API.test/iot.BackendDeviceManagement/5.0.0/README.md

 `idas-5-json_yyyy-MM-dd HHmmss.csv`

-**Southbound**: before to test clients (southbound) you need to run the IoT Agent and to make a provisioning both service and device.
-So in the JMeter script with the follow command:
+**Southbound**: before to test the client (southbound) you need to run the IoT Agent and to make the provisioning both service and device.
+When you use the command above, JMeter script prepare for you the provisioning.

 Now you can start the clients in the **idas** VM to send data from client to **orion**: